jtarkington77/sealed-box-ai-runbook/docs/safety-and-isolation.md

   - Subject.
   - A copy of the body.

-This keeps “helpful automation” from quietly turning into “data exfil”.
+This keeps "helpful automation" from quietly turning into "data exfil".

 ---

 ## 6. Data for RAG and training

 This box is supposed to know your world.
-That’s the whole point.
+That's the whole point.
 You still want to be deliberate about what you feed it.

 ### 6.1 Safer inputs